imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-2.md

  10\.
 Safely record and backup your seed and passphrase.
 <ul><li>I do not recommend recording on flash memory or SD, but if you do, make sure to encrypt this data before plugging in and saving on SD card.</li></ul>

  11\.
-Copy first 5 addressed to a text document.
+Copy first 5 addresses to a text document.

  12\.
 Plug in SD card, copy the text document onto the SD card, and then unplug SD card.